2KangHo/CNN_CIFAR10/README.md

 ```

 ## configuration model
-If you want to edit epoch, modify 'config.py'.
+If you want to edit number of epochs or batch size etc., modify 'config.py'.